 Nauvoo is a tiny town located in the state of Alabama.
 With a population of 185 people and just one neighborhood, Nauvoo is the 386th largest community in Alabama.

-When you are in Nauvoo, you'll notice that it is more blue-collar than most other communities in America.
-41.56% of Nauvoo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Nauvoo is a blue-collar town, with 41.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Nauvoo is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Nauvoo who work in management occupations (12.99%), maintenance occupations (10.39%), and architecture and engineering (9.09%).

 In Nauvoo, however, the average commute to work is quite long.
 On average, people spend 40.51 minutes each day getting to work, which is significantly higher than the national average.